Stefan Gruber: Petting Zoo (2008)

 The main character is either the voyeur or liberator of animals trapped in a haunted abandoned zoo.

 Anaelle (2006)

 Hand drawn, digitally transferred, finished as 35mm film print.

 This animation follows Gruber's account of a magical encounter involving resurrecting drowned ladybugs.

 Fantasy Pleasure Complex (2001–2010)

-This project is the collective title of a giant collection of short digital animation experiments by Stefan and guests and updated bi-yearly.
+This project is the collective title of a collection of short digital animation experiments by Stefan and guests and updated bi-yearly.

 Thought City (2000)

 Hand drawn punched paper animated film shot on Oxberry 16mm.

 Armies of commuters go about their routine, abstract and near-nonsensical business, within an ever-shifting cement block world.
 Occasionally, they get literally consumed by their own news, and they wage war against small, not entirely defenseless birds.

 Leashlessness (1999)

 Hand drawn flipbook animated film shot on Oxberry 16mm.

 In this animated clip, two dogs go into sensory overload, and it's up to a good Samaritan to liberate the four-legged friends from their oppressive leash-holders.